bigeasy/proof/README.md

 ```
 #!/usr/bin/env _coffee
-require("./harness") 2, ({ db }, _) ->
+require("./proof") 2, ({ db }, _) ->

   # Here be dragons.
 ```

-Check the docs for details.
+If your harness is written in Streamline.js or you provide an underscore on the command then, then Proof uses `_coffee` as the executable in the shebang line.
+Otherwise it uses `coffee`.

 ### Asynchronous Harnesses

 Some setup will require asynchronous calls.
 Database connections are a common case.
-You can create asynchrous harnesses by providing a callback function instead of an object to the require method in your harness.
+You can create asynchronous harnesses by providing a callback function instead of an object to the require method in your harness.

 The callback function will itself get a callback that is used to return an